mikael-ros/mikael-ros/README.md

 [![](https://raw.githubusercontent.com/mikael-ros/profile-card/main/profile-card.svg)](https://github.com/mikael-ros/profile-card)
 _and use the following [tools 🧰](tools.md)._

-### 🏖️ When I'm not doing... all that, I enjoy
+### When I'm not doing... all that, I enjoy
-Cooking, exercising, gaming, reading, secondhand, and working with tech and electronics!
+Cooking, exercising, gaming, reading, secondhand, homelabbing and working with tech and electronics!

 ---
-👋 You can reach me by e-mailing me at [hello.embracket@gmail.com](mailto:hello.embracket@gmail.com) or by using the [contact form on my website](https://embracket.com/contact/).
+You can reach me by e-mailing me at [hello.embracket@gmail.com](mailto:hello.embracket@gmail.com) or by using the [contact form on my website](https://embracket.com/contact/).

 💸 Like my projects?
 Feel free to give me a tip on [Ko-Fi](https://www.ko-fi.com/embracket) :)

-## Have a nice day! 🙏
+## Have a nice day!